All occupations

 With an automation risk score of 75%, Payroll and Timekeeping Clerks faces a significant risk of AI-driven displacement.
 Many core tasks in this role can be automated by current AI systems.
 However, full replacement is unlikely in the near term -- AI will more likely transform the role rather than eliminate it entirely.

 The tasks with the highest automation potential for Payroll and Timekeeping Clerks are: Calculate wages, deductions, and tax withholdings (95%), Process timesheets and attendance records (90%), Generate payroll reports and compliance filings (88%).
-These rates reflect how much of each task current AI systems can handle, based on research data from Anthropic and academic sources.
+These rates are our own estimates of how much of each task current AI systems can handle.
+They are not measurements and are not taken from any external dataset.

-The BLS projects -14% employment change for Payroll and Timekeeping Clerks from 2024 to 2034.
-Combined with an overall AI exposure of 78%, this occupation is experiencing both traditional labor market shifts and AI-driven transformation.
+We estimate a -14% employment change for Payroll and Timekeeping Clerks between 2024 and 2034.
+This is our own estimate, not a figure published by the U.S. Bureau of Labor Statistics.
+Combined with an estimated overall AI exposure of 78%, this occupation faces both traditional labor market shifts and AI-driven transformation.
 Workers should monitor both employment trends and AI capability growth.

 Since AI primarily automates tasks in this role, professionals in Payroll and Timekeeping Clerks should focus on developing skills that complement AI rather than compete with it.
 Consider learning AI tool management, shifting toward supervisory and quality-control tasks, and building expertise in areas where human judgment remains essential.